Kong/kongponents/docs/components/dropdown-menu.md

 There are 2 supported slots:

 - `default` - The trigger element for opening/closing the menu.
-Returns the `isOpen` state.
+Slot provides `isOpen` - whether the menu is open or not.
 - `items` - For an example of using the items slot see the [`KDropdownItem`](#KDropdownItem) section.

 <div>